Living-with-machines/DeezyMatch/README.md

 `search_size`: for a given query, DeezyMatch searches for candidates iteratively.
 At each iteration, the selected ranking metric between a query and candidates (with the size of `search_size`) are computed, and if the number of desired candidates (specified by `num_candidates`) is not reached, a new batch of candidates with the size of `search_size` is tested in the next iteration.
 This continues until candidates with the size of `num_candidates` are found or all the candidates are tested.

+If the role of `search_size` argument is not clear, refer to [Tips / Suggestions on DeezyMatch functionalities](#tips--suggestions-on-deezymatch-functionalities).

 The DeezyMatch model and its vocabulary are specified by `pretrained_model_path` and `pretrained_vocab_path`, respectively.

 `number_test_rows`: **only for testing**.
 It specifies the number of queries to be used for testing.